ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Examples

 1. Call TSSs from the test yeast single-end CAGE reads using a locally stored reference FASTA file and the `BSgenome.Scerevisiae.UCSC.sacCer1` R package.
-The package is automatically installed within the CAGEr container and used there with CAGEr:
+The package is automatically installed within the CAGEr container on the fly and used there with CAGEr:

 ```bash
 nextflow run customcageq/main.nf \